DeckOfPandas/sandbox/nhshd20-email-2-draft.md

 **When?**: Saturday 30th June & Sunday 1st July, 09:00 - 18:00 on Saturday, 09:00 - 17:00 on Sunday (not overnight).

 **Where?**: Royal College of Anaesthetists, 35 Red Lion Square, London, WC1R 4SG.
-Map: [https://goo.gl/maps/dR6CLUUiGRu]
+Handy map: https://goo.gl/maps/dR6CLUUiGRu

 **Accessiblity?**: step-free access into the building from the street; step-free route to a lift that serves all floors: step-free access to two sets of toilets (one via the lift) with doorways wide enough to pass a wheelchair.
 Dedicated quiet space that anyone is free to use any time during the weekend.
 Additional viewing screens throughout the room during presentations.
 Sadly no T-loop, signing or stenographer, but all speakers will be amplified.